Medical to the remote

 This Blog is all about the work of God.
 Nothing we do is without the knowledge of our Father.
 He is the soul provider for everything we do.

-We are Mordegai, Toinette, Suzaan, Gideon and Anton Rossouw from Namibia-Africa. .
+We are Mordegai, Toinette, Suzaan, Gideon, and Anton Rossouw from Namibia-Africa. .
 This Blog is all about our lives here in Cambodia while Suzaan works in South Africa.
-We are real Farmers from Africa and we love life and what it have to offer and enjoy it day by day.
+We are real Farmers from Africa and we love life and what it has to offer and enjoy it day by day.

-Mordegai travels to remote villages, doing much needed medical work ,where no other doctors go, with local pastors.
+Mordegai travels to remote villages, doing much needed medical work , where no other doctors go, with local pastors.

-Toinette is at home with the boys.
-Gideon is no longer with us but Anton will finish with Hope school this year and start online classes .Toinette joins FGC Community Link Cambodia to the villages close by, teaching local children in an after school setting and also women about Health Issues in a village setting.
+Gideon is no longer with us but Anton will finish this year with Grade 12. .Toinette joins FGC Community Link Cambodia to the villages close by, teaching local children in an after school setting and also women about Health Issues in a village setting.

 We consider us Asians as we live such a long time in Asia, eating rice as a staple food and not meat......